easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 | 0.015 | 1.0-1.0e1       |
 | 0     | 1.0e1 - 1.0 e2  |

-Figure 6 summarizes the fate and effects of liquid and smoke aerosols in the engine.
+@figureref {EnvironmentAerosolSummary} summarizes the fate and effects of liquid and smoke aerosols in the engine.

 <center>
 <a href="./Images/Environment/AerosolFate.png"><img src="./Images/Environment/AerosolFate.png" width="700"></a>
-<i>Figure 6.
-Diagram summarizing the transport into the respiratory compartments, effects, and the fate of liquid and solid particle aerosols.</i>
+<i>@figuredef {EnvironmentAerosolSummary} Diagram summarizing the transport into the respiratory compartments, effects, and the fate of liquid and solid particle aerosols.</i>
 </center><br>

 @anchor environment-carbon-monoxide